-For a one-man studio, Oxygen Addict sure have released quite a few games over the years; some of you may recall my X-Orbtek review from 2012?
+For a one-man studio, Oxygen Addict sure has released quite a few games over the years; some of you may recall my X-Orbtek review from 2012.
 No?
-Well, like most of his creations, it’s an arcade-y title with a simple design and a fair amount of depth – a throw-back, if you will.
+Well, like most of his creations, it’s an arcade title with a simple design and a fair amount of depth – a throwback, if you will.
 Among other things, its sequel adds local multiplayer and combat, along with an assortment of new enemies and power-ups, all for the low price of absolutely nothing.

-Or how about the twin-stick shooter Captain Getsu, in which matching the color of your enemies with your ship is essential to dish out enough damage?
-This maneuver does also act as a bit of a taunt however, making it a double-edged sword, but I’m sure you’ll manage.
-Those with a desire to truly test their may want to consider Captain Getsu: Survivor instead, because in that one, the combat never ends and your foes are as relentless as ever.
+Or how about the twin-stick shooter Captain Getsu, in which matching the colour of your enemies with your ship is essential to dish out enough damage?
+This manoeuvre does also act as a bit of a taunt, however, making it a double-edged sword, but I’m sure you’ll manage.
+Those with a desire to truly test themselves may want to consider Captain Getsu: Survivor instead because in that one, the combat never ends and your foes are as relentless as ever.

 - Captain Getsu (PC)

 - The Legendary Tales of the Heroic Dan McSpikerton (PC, Android)

 - X-Orbtek (PC, Android)